scottcolfer/scottcolfer.github.io/_posts/2020-03-30-2020-book-update-maelstrom.md

 ***

-Maelstrom’ is a great word.
+'Maelstrom’ is a great word.
 This is the first occasion I’ve had to use it appropriately.

 A maelstrom is a whirlpool of extraordinary size or a turbulent situation.
 Likely, it’s derived from early dutch words meaning ‘to grind’, and ‘stream’.